-These two treefrogs appear to have the same general habits and habitat preferences in Missouri, though the gray treefrog (Hyla versicolor) seems to be more of a forest species, while Cope's gray treefrog (H. chrysoscelis) is more associated with grassland and oak savanna habitats.
+These two treefrogs appear to have the same general habits and habitats in Missouri, though the gray treefrog (Hyla versicolor) seems to be more of a forest species, while Cope's gray treefrog (H. chrysoscelis) is more associated with grasslands and oak savannas.

-Both species are woodland dwellers and live in small woodlots, in trees along prairie streams, in large tracts of mixed hardwood forest, and in bottomland forests along rivers and in swamps.
-In summer, they spend much of their time in the canopy of deciduous forests, occupying cracks, crevices, knotholes, bird holes, and other cavities.
-They are often seen with their heads sticking out of the opening and often return again and again to the same cavity.
+Both species are woodland dwellers and live in small woodlots, in trees along prairie streams, in large tracts of mixed hardwood forests, and in bottomland forests along rivers and in swamps.
+In summer, they spend much of their time in the canopy of deciduous woods, hiding in cracks, crevices, knotholes, bird holes, and other cavities.
+They are often rest with their heads protruding from the opening; they often return repeatedly to the same cavity.

-They are also frequently observed around and near human habitations: resting on large leaves in yards or hiding in nooks and crannies of farm buildings, on porches or decks, within gutters, in birdhouses, and climbing on windows at night.
-At night, treefrogs often perch near porch lights, where they hunt insects attracted to the light.
+People often see them around and near houses and other human-built structures.
+In these areas, look for them resting among leaves in yards or hiding in nooks of farm buildings, on porches and decks, in gutters, in birdhouses, and climbing on windows at night.
+Treefrogs often perch near porch lights at night, where they hunt insects attracted to the light.

-Their overwinter dormancy is mostly spent in the soil beneath the leaf litter, which apparently provides more suitable moisture and temperature conditions than if they had remained in tree cavities aboveground.
-Gray treefrogs do not have to overwinter below the frost line because their liver produces blood antifreeze chemicals (cryoprotectants) that prevents freeze damage to their tissues.
+They usually overwinter, dormant, in soil beneath leaf litter, there the moisture and temperature conditions are more suitable than they would be in tree cavities aboveground.
+Gray treefrogs do not have to overwinter below the frost line because their liver produces blood antifreeze chemicals that prevent freeze damage to their tissues.
 The two species produce different cryoprotectants: the gray treefrog (H. versicolor) has glycerol and glucose, while Cope's gray treefrog (H. chrysoscelis) has only glucose.
 They can withstand temporary freezing events, but prolonged freezing may be fatal.

-These treefrogs eat insects, spiders, and other invertebrates.
-One central Missouri study showed that ants and beetles were 71 percent of the diet.
+These treefrogs eat insects, spiders, and other invertebrates; ants and beetles can make up nearly three-fourths of the diet.

 Females produce 900–3,000 or more eggs, in small, loose clumps of 6–45 attached to floating vegetation.
 Eggs hatch in 4 or 5 days.
 The tadpoles turn into froglets in about 1½–2 months.
-Newly transformed gray treefrog froglets are usually bright green.
-During the breeding season, females usually appear heavier bodied, while males have dark throats.
+Newly transformed froglets are usually bright green.
+During the breeding season, females usually appear heavy bodied, while males look thinner and have dark throats.